New Student Orientation - Juneau Campus

 If you are ordering your books online, make sure you allow enough time between your order date and delivery date, so that your books arrive prior to classes starting.

 Full-Time Students are required to attend Orientation.
-The cost to attend Spring Orientation is $50 and will be billed to your student account automatically for new admitted students who are registered for 12 or more credits.
-Students registered for less than 12 credits will be billed after they sign-up.
-This fee covers materials, activities and food during the day of Orientation.
+The cost to attend Fall Orientation is $100 and will be billed to your student account automatically for new admitted students who are registered for 12 or more credits.
+Students registered for less than 12 credits will be billed after you sign-up.
+This fee covers materials, activities and food during Orientation.

 Yes!
 If you came to UAS with your high school for an event, you may be familiar with campus already, however now you are starting your first semester at UAS.
 You will meet other new students, and receive lots of valuable information about starting your classes.
 The campus tour is optional, so if you have already toured campus you can definitely opt out of that session.